-Recently there's been a lot of exposure to Wake Forest Fiber, so I thought I'd take an opportunity to explain what exactly Wake Forest Fiber is, and the man behind the curtain.
+Recently there's been a lot of exposure to this initiative, so I thought I'd take an opportunity to explain what exactly Triangle Fiber (formally Wake Forest Fiber) is, and the man behind the curtain.

 On the evening of Tuesday, August 19th, the Board of Commissioners from the Town of Wake Forest approved a utility easement for the placement of a "fiber hut" for RST Fiber.
 This hut will occupy the corner of Taylor and Jones St, adjacent from the Wake Forest Police Department in Downtown Wake Forest.